abbasamiri/abbasamiri.github.io/_posts/2020-10-25-repository_in_ domain_driven_design.md

 #### Meaningful contract
 Repository is not a CRUD interface, it should not be designed with data-storage's vocabulary.
-It is something that domain experts can understand for the sake of Ubiquitous language.
+It is something that domain experts can understand for the sake of *Ubiquitous Language*.
 The repository contract should be specific in the way that developers understand the purpose of a method without exploring the code.
 A repository comes from the need of use-cases, so it should be specific and understandable.

 Let's look at two versions of `ICustomerRepository`.
 Which one is more understandable and specific?
 Obviously the second version is much better than the first one.